SIMD-vectorized implicit symplectic integrators can outperform explicit ones: Numerical experiments

 We consider two second-order initial value problems of the form~\eqref{eq:ivp2}, corresponding to Hamiltonian systems of the type~\eqref{eq:sHam}: the outer Solar System model~\cite{Hairer2006} and the Hénon-Heiles problem~\cite{Hairer2008}.

 \paragraph*{6-body outer Solar System.}

-We examine a simplified model of the outer Solar System, which includes the Sun, the four outer planets (Jupiter, Saturn, Uranus, and Neptune), and Pluto, interacting via mutual Newtonian gravity.
+We examine a simplified model of the outer Solar System, which includes the Sun, the four outer planets (Jupiter, Saturn, Uranus, and Neptune), and Pluto, as point masses interacting via mutual Newtonian gravity.
 The system is described by an 18-degree-of-freedom Hamiltonian, with $q_i, p_i \in \mathbb{R}^3$ for $i = 1, \dots, 6$, and Hamiltonian function

 where $G$ is the gravitational constant, $m_i$ denotes the mass of body $i$, and $N = 6$ is the total number of bodies considered.

 Initial conditions are taken from the DE430 planetary ephemerides at Julian date 2440400.5 (June 28, 1969)~\cite{Folkner2014}, and adjusted so that the barycenter of the system is at rest.
 The integration is carried out over a time interval of $10^7$ days.